-Chinchillas (Chinchilla lanigera) are cute, soft animals that need attention.
-They belong to the guinea-pig rodents and come from the Andes mountains in South America.
-They are active in the evening and dusk and during the day they prefer to sleep.
+Chinchillas (Chinchilla lanigera) are cute, gentle animals that need attention.
+They belong to the guinea pig-like rodents and come from the Andes mountains in South America.
+They are active in the evening and twilight and they prefer to sleep during the day.

-Because of their soft thick coat with hair follicle from which more than 50 hairs grow, they look like teddy bears, but nothing is less true.
-If Chinchillas look cuddly, most chins are not.
-They are great pets, but they are sensitive animals, so they must be handled carefully and housed properly.
+Their soft, thick coat with a hair follicle from which more than 50 hairs grow makes them look like teddy bears, but nothing could be further from the truth.
+Although Chinchillas look cuddly, most chins are not.
+They make great pets, but they are sensitive animals so they need to be handled gently and housed properly.
 To keep them happy and healthy, they need a special diet that is tailored to the nutritional needs of the Chinchilla.
 The animals also need a lot of freedom of movement to run and jump.

 - Systematics: Chinchilla lanigera, Family Chinchillidae, Order Rodentia